poteto/hiring-without-whiteboards/README.md

 - [Graphicacy](http://www.graphicacy.com) | Washington, DC | Phone interview; in-person or virtual interview depending on location and availability; two brief technical assignments focused on flexibility, creativity, and general competency
 - [Graphistry](https://www.graphistry.com) | San Francisco, CA; Remote | Discuss product/market, engineering, and culture, review past code/project, and for junior developers, choice of take home or code review.
 - [Great Minds, PBC](https://greatminds.recruitee.com) | Washington, DC | Zoom interview, technical interview discussing past real world experiences as well as knowledge of tools that will be used for position
+- [Gridscale](https://gridscale.io) | Cologne, Germany / Remote | Intro video call for open Q&A, followed by intro with hiring manager, team fit with the whole team plus a small real-world problem to solve, followed by final round with hiring manager and/or c-level/founder.
 - [Grok Interactive](https://www.grok-interactive.com) | San Antonio, TX | Take-home project with code review and a follow-up in-person interview.
 - [Gruntwork](http://www.gruntwork.io) | Remote | Paid, take-home project with pair coding
 - [GTM Sportswear](https://gtmsportswear.com/careers) | Manhattan, KS / Remote | Remote pairing session, then a take-home test.